body-builder/install-local-dependencies/README.md

 [![devDependencies Status](https://david-dm.org/body-builder/install-local-dependencies/dev-status.svg)](https://david-dm.org/body-builder/install-local-dependencies?type=dev)
 [![peerDependencies Status](https://david-dm.org/body-builder/install-local-dependencies/peer-status.svg)](https://david-dm.org/body-builder/install-local-dependencies?type=peer)

-Yet another local dependency installer.
+Yet another local dependency installer (and watcher).
 Works with NPM, Yarn and PNPM.

 `install-local-dependencies` checks your **package.json** and installs the listed local packages as they were installed from `npm`.
 This helps you to get a production-like installation of your locally developed package, without all the issues of symlinked packages (`npm link`), invalid peerDependencies, or different dependency instances in the project, and the development package (eg. React's Invalid Hook Call warnings).